TatianaMoseeva/matchpairs/README.md

 ## Features

-:star: Written on Native JavaScript
+:star: Written on plain JavaScript
 :star: Responsive web design adapted to all screen sizes
 :star: Three levels game
 :star: A timer showing the result for each level